pbhupen01/spring-learning/di/README.md

 ```

 #### Using Inject
-Inject is java annotation which is same as Annotation.
+Inject is java annotation which is same as Autowired annotation.
 Only difference is that it doesn't contain required field.

 #### Using Primary Bean